blockchainsllc/in3-docs/docs/bitcoin.md

 > How does the verification works?

 We completely rely on the finality of a block.
 We can verify the target of a block (and therefore for a whole period) by requesting a block header (`getblockheader`) and `n`-amount of finality headers.
-If we are able to prove the finality using the finality proof (LINK) we can consider the target as verified as mentioned earlier.
+If we are able to prove the finality using the [finality proof](https://git.slock.it/in3/doc/-/blob/19-documentation-verification-process/docs/bitcoin.md#finality-proof) we can consider the target as verified as mentioned earlier.

 The client sets a limit in his configuration regarding the maximum change of the target from a verified one to the one he wants to verify.
 The client will not trust the changes of the target when they are too big (i.e. greater than the limit).
-In this case the client will use the proofTarget-method (LINK) to verify the big changes in smaller steps.
+In this case the client will use the [proofTarget-method](https://git.slock.it/in3/doc/-/blob/19-documentation-verification-process/docs/rpc.md#btc_in3_prooftarget) to verify the big changes in smaller steps.

 #### Verification using signatures